Busman's Honeymoon (film)

-Busman's Honeymoon (US: Haunted Honeymoon) is a 1940 British detective film directed by Arthur B. Woods.
-An adaptation of the 1937 Lord Peter Wimsey novel Busman's Honeymoon by Dorothy L. Sayers, Busman's Honeymoon stars Robert Montgomery, Constance Cummings, Leslie Banks, Googie Withers, Robert Newton and Seymour Hicks as Mervyn Bunter.
+Busman's Honeymoon (US title: Haunted Honeymoon) is a 1940 British detective film directed by Arthur B. Woods and starring Robert Montgomery, Constance Cummings, Leslie Banks, Googie Withers, Robert Newton and Seymour Hicks.
+It was written by Monckton Hoffe, Angus MacPhail and Harold Goldman, adapted from the 1937 Lord Peter Wimsey novel Busman's Honeymoon by Dorothy L. Sayers.

 Plot

 Newly married amateur detective Lord Peter Wimsey and his wife, mystery writer Harriet Vane, are looking forward to a quiet honeymoon at their new country cottage when they are reluctantly drawn into the investigation of a local murder.